ubcemergingmedialab/InteractiveOrchestra/README.md

 ## Versioning

-- Unity 2018.1.4f1
+- Unity 2018.4.0f LTR
-- Oculus Plugin 1.36.0
+- Oculus Plugin 1.36.0 (Update this)
-- VRTK 3.3.0
+- VRTK 3.3.0 (Update this)
-- SteamVR 1.2.3
+- SteamVR 1.2.3 (Update this)

 ## Getting Started

 1. Make note of Oculus controller: only the grip & the trigger functionalities will be used.
+Baton can only be picked
+    * up with right controlller.
 2. Adjust headset for user's comfort.
 3. Ensure that the guide button (above the top left of music stand) is selected.
     * Select by making contact with Oculus controller.